-The process of removing impurities, water, liquid hydrocarbons or traces of others gases (like H2S) by directing gas through a scrubber, a device in which gas is mixed with a suitable liquid to absorb or wash out the constituents to be removed.
+The process of removing water, liquid hydrocarbons, and other impurities by directing the production gas stream through a process unit (scrubber) in which gas is mixed with a suitable liquid to absorb or wash out the constituents to be removed.

 Rock type formed by the compaction material, not necessarily just sediments, at the Earth’s surface.
 Sedimentary rocks include clastic sedimentary rocks, chemical sedimentary rocks and evaporates.

 Geologically depressed area with thick sediments in the interior and thinner sediments at the edge.
 Formed through long term subsidence that allowed for the infill of sediments.

 Rocks formed by the compaction and lithification of sediments and other materials.
 The sedimentary rock classification includes clastic rocks and rocks formed by biogenic activity and through chemical processes and chemical precipitation.
 Sedimentary rocks are one of the three main classes of rocks.